As of September 18, the National Party has announced $8.3 billion in new spending.

 National has announced a new transport infrastructure package, predominantly in Auckland with some minor new spending in Wellington.
 The announcement includes a new Mill Road highway, a Northern Western busway, electrification of rail between Papakura and Pukekohe.
 Aside from the Rail projects, which are projected to be completed within the next three years, these other projects have been projected to take approximately ten years to deliver therefore the respective costs have been assumed to be linearly distributed over that period.
 The combined cost of these transport announcements is $989m over the next parliamentary term.

 The Roads of National Significance package will build ten new state highways over ten years at a cost of $10.5b.
 Assuming the cost is evenly spread over this period, this equates to $3.15b over three years.

-National has promised $44m in new grants to clean up New Zealand rivers as well as new irrigation funding of $1.1m.
+National has committed an additional $54m to Predator Free New Zealand, $44m in new grants to clean up New Zealand rivers as well as new irrigation funding of $1.1m.

 There has also been an announcement of a new digital technologies investment in education, at a cost of $40m.
 Other education funding includes $9m for Mana College, $3m for new teachers in South Auckland and $6m for Bay of Plenty Schools (among others).

 National has made some announcements of investments in the regions, including new research institutes in Bay of Plenty ($5.05m over next three years).
 The West Coast will also receive a new research institute as well as other initiatives including improvements to the road network and an upgrade to some bridges (totalling $36.8m).

 National will give $231m to aid Kaikoura in rebuilding damaged infrastructure.